stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-*A beam of crackling energy bestowed to you by your patron streaks toward your foe.*
+*A beam of crackling energy bestowed upon you by your patron streaks toward your foe.*

-Make a ranged spell attack against a target you can see within range.
+Make a ranged spell attack against a target that you can see within range.
 On a hit, the target takes 1d10 + your spellcasting ability modifier damage - type of damage is determine by your choice of patron.

 When you learn the [Potent Cantrips](https://stormchaserroleplaying.com/stormchaserRPG/Classes/Mage/#potent-cantrips) feature, instead of this spell dealing one additional die of damage, you make an additional ranged spell attack.
 This second attack can be at the same target or a different target within range.